TypeRocket/docs/v5/configuration.md

 ## Defining Configuration Values

 Because WordPress uses constants for user-defined variables over env variables, TypeRocket provides the `typerocket_env()` function for accessing a constant but also provides a default value if it is not found.
+The constants are normally defined in the `wp-config.php` file.

 ```php
 typerocket_env('WP_DEBUG', true);